 We welcome teachers and learners to view and use our modules to advance the teaching and practice of QI in primary care.
 We are happy to provide consultation on adaptation/application of the curriculum for individual contexts.
 Please contact email@example.com with comments or questions.

 Improving quality in primary care - a curriculum for postgraduate family medicine residents

 This educational material may be reproduced with the mutual understanding that materials and resources are for the sole purpose of family medicine resident/faculty education and with attribution provided according to the citation below.
-For all other uses, permission must be acquired from the DFCM. email@example.com
+For all other uses, permission must be acquired from DFCM: please contact firstname.lastname@example.org.

-Designed to contribute to the goal of “Building Capability to Improve Quality in Primary Care”, the overall learning objectives of the QI curriculum are to:
+Designed to contribute to the goal of “Building Capability to Improve Quality in Primary Care”, the overall learning objectives of our QI curriculum are to: